jhelvy/jKeyboard/README.md

 ![alt text](https://raw.github.com/jhelvy/jKeyboard/master/wasd_files/keyboard_preview.jpg "Keyboard Layout")

 All I did to create this was edit the Adobe Illustrator keyboard file (`./wasd_files/keyboard_layout_104.ai`).
 In addition to adding a bunch of customized icons (e.g. the function keys), I changed the  <kbd>caps lock</kbd> key to a blue <kbd>hyper</kbd> key that when held down (with the help of [Karabiner-Elements](https://pqrs.org/osx/karabiner/)) essentially creates another keyboard with an entirely different functionality (indicated by the small blue icons in the lower-right corners of each key).

+For those curious, the Chinese text on the spacebar is the idiom "晴耕雨读", which literally means "Sunny farm rain read."
+The meaning is to farm on sunny days and read on rainy days.
+In other words, work hard, life a simple life, and enjoy each present moment.

 # Karabiner-Elements Settings
 The [Karabiner-Elements](https://pqrs.org/osx/karabiner/) json settings files can be found in the `./karabiner` folder.
 There are two versions: